-Come to Ballard Locks for free, summery outdoor concerts like this one
+Come to the Ballard Locks for free, summery outdoor concerts

 The Seattle Civic Band, a recreational ensemble that has been entertaining the region for more than 25 years, drew a big crowd to the Ballard Locks on Thursday for its traditional Fourth of July concert.

-At the end of the hour-long performance, as a number of spectators lined up to thank band conductor Brian Rascon for the lively show, I seized the chance to draw his portrait.
+At the end of the hourlong performance, as a number of spectators lined up to thank band conductor Brian Rascon for the lively show, I seized the chance to draw his portrait.

-Rascon, 33, is a high-school band director in the Kent school district.
+Rascon, 33, is a high-school band director in the Kent School District.
 He said this concert is always a highlight in the Seattle Civic Band’s calendar.
 “The outdoor setting is perfect,” he said, “everyone is relaxing on the lawn and enjoying the live music.”

 If you’ve never experienced a concert at the Locks, you haven’t missed out entirely yet.
 Summertime concerts on the garden grounds are held every Saturday and Sunday until Labor Day, and they are free!
-Most feature marching bands and jazz ensembles, but other music genres, including pop, Brazilian Samba and ukelele, also appear in the schedule this year.
-For more information visit ballardlocks.org.
+Most feature marching bands and jazz ensembles, but other music genres, including pop, Brazilian samba and ukulele, also appear in the schedule this year.
+For more information, visit ballardlocks.org.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.